chromice/ae/README.md

 As you can see, whenever something goes wrong, `\ae\db\Exception` exception is thrown.

-If you want to know what queries were made and how much memory and time they take, you can turn query logging on:
+If you want to know what queries were made and how much memory and time they took, you should turn query logging on:

 ```php
 \ae\inspector\show('queries', true);
 ```

 > You must show inspector before you start making queries!
-See [Inspector](#inspector) section for more details.
+See [Inspector](#inspector) section for more information.

 ### Making queries

-Let's first create <samp>authors</samp> table:
+Let's first create <samp>authors</samp> table using `\ae\db\query()` function:

 ```php
 \ae\db\query("CREATE TABLE IF NOT EXISTS `authors` (